 - The throne of Delhi was the symbolic figure around which the sepoys rallied.

-- Although the mutiny started at Meerut in May 1857, it soon spread to many parts in Northern India and many soldiers decided to converge at Delhi.
+- Although the mutiny started at Meerut in May 1857, it soon spread to many parts of Northern India and many soldiers decided to converge at Delhi.

 - Bahadur Shah, who was a ruler without any imperial ambition, had given the Company the right to collect taxes in Delhi.
 Although there were no ‘British’ army troops at Delhi, the Company had placed native regiments there.